web2py/py4web/docs/chapter-03.rst

      -L, --logging_level INTEGER   The log level (0 - 50) [default: 30
                                    (=WARNING)]
      -D, --debug                   Debug switch  [default: False]
-     -help, -h, --help             Show this message and exit.
+     -U, --url_prefix TEXT         Prefix to add to all URLs in and out -help, -h, --help             Show this message and exit.

+The ``app_names`` option lets you filter which specific apps you want to serve (comma separated).
+If absent or empty all the apps in the APPS_FOLDER will be run.

+The ``url_prefix`` option is useful for routing at the py4web level.
+It allows mapping to multiple versions of py4web running on different ports as long as the url_prefix and port match the location.
+For example ``py4web run --url_prefix=/abracadabra --port 8000 apps``.

 By default py4web will automatically reload an application upon any changes to the python files of that application.
 The reloading will occur on any first incoming request to the application that has